 Veterinarians get asked this question all the time, “Which treat is best to give my pet?”
 As a veterinarian who has formulated many diets and treats for dogs and cats, I can tell you that if chosen correctly, treats can supplement your pet’s health as well as be very beneficial to their overall well-being.

-Not to mention the training that often accompanies treating, or the mental stimulation of an interactive game.
+Not to mention the training that often accompanies treating or the mental stimulation of an interactive game.

-Because every pet is an individual with their own personality and preferences, some treats may be accepted readily whereas some pets require a little trial and error before you find the treats they love.
+Because every pet is an individual with their own personality and preferences, some treats may be accepted readily, whereas some pets require a little trial and error before you find the treats they love.
 With pet individuality in mind, let’s explore what sorts of treats are ideal for cats.

 Top Tier Treats for Cats

 Finding cat treats can be a chore.
 If cats were omnivores like dogs, a suggestion for fruit and vegetable treats would stand.
-Since cats have more carnivorous tastes, however, finding treats they will accept and are good for them, means meat treats are best.
-Make sure the treats are cooked, they should not have added salt or any preservatives or artificial coloring.
+Since cats have more carnivorous tastes, however, finding treats they will accept and are good for them means meat treats are best.
+Make sure the treats are cooked; they should not have added salt or any preservatives, or artificial coloring.

 It is difficult to find appropriate cat treats.
-The amount of carbohydrate needed to make a crunchy cat treat, is a carbohydrate level that is too high for cats.
+The amount of carbohydrates needed to make a crunchy cat treat is a carbohydrate level that is too high for cats.
 Finding cat treats that are mostly meat and are also cooked is challenging.
 Any treat that has that crunchy texture is high in carbohydrates and should be given in moderation — not as the sole treat option for your cat.

 One of my favorite treats for cats are these Salmon Bark Treats.
 This meaty treat is 80% meat, 20% yucca root – a hypoallergenic carbohydrate source that gives that chewy texture.

 Another good cat option is Pet Greens Cat Craves.
-These treats have meat as the first ingredient, have recognizable ingredients and contain Omega 3 Fatty acids.
+These treats have meat as the first ingredient, have recognizable ingredients, and contain Omega 3 Fatty acids.

 The treats selected for this category are treats derived from whole foods.
 Some of my favorites include: